shubhamk0027/WebScraping-Python/Readme.md

 # About
-This repository contains few web scraping projects in python using the requests and BeautifulSoup libraries
+This repository contains some web scraping projects in python using requests and BeautifulSoup librarary